pythonpandas303/KeyWest/index.md

 The biodiversity and abundance of the Florida Keys has made them a destination for people all over the world.
 Several factors have put pressure on this unique ecosystem.
 The goal of this project is to model water quality and biodiversity/species richness in the past, present and future.
 It is the hope that this information may give insight into management strategies in the future.

 ### Data Aggregation and Storage
 Data have been aggregated from multiple sources and stored on a local MongoDB.
 Some data have been modified or merged.
 There are several databases seperated by subject matter or source.
-While this data is not currently publically accesible, it is the hope that this data can be provided in it's compiled form sometime in the future.
+While this data is not currently publically accessible, it is the hope that these data can be provided in its compiled form in the future.